krigjo25/console-fuel-py/README.md

 expected output: F
 ```
-Replace `<fraction` with the desired fraction, seperate the names with comma to add multiple name
+Replace `<fraction>` with the desired fraction

+##  Testing framework / Data sets
+The application has implemented the testing framework<strong>pytest</strong> to test the application, The application uses assertion to test values and raise known exceptions.

 ## LICENCE
 The application is under [The Unlicensed](./LICENCE).